-Advantages of life insurance through superannuation
+Advantages of life insurance through super

-Life insurance through super is more manageable
+Life insurance through super may be more convenient

 Disadvantages of insurance through superannuation